Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 - **Description**: this will show a snippet of the full artifact description below the artifact name
 - **Type**: the artifact type, shown to the right of the ID token
-- **Status**: the artifact statues, shown to the right of the ID token and the type
+- **Status**: the artifact statuses, shown to the right of the ID token and the type
 - **Test coverage**: a mini histogram chart of the requirement's test coverage, shown in the test coverage mini section on the card (hover to see a tooltip with detailed information)
 - **Test case indicators**: each test case covering the requirement is shown as a little circle, shaded based on its current execution status, in the test coverage mini section on the card (hover to see a tooltip with information about the test case, and click to open details about that test case)
 - **Task progress**: a mini histogram chart of the requirement's task progress, shown in the task progress mini section on the card (hover to see a tooltip with detailed information)